HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 <td>Mandatory</td></tr>

 <tr><td>NHI-GET-4</td>
-<td>System can display all other identity data returned by the NHI in a GET response including:
+<td>application can display all other identity data returned by the NHI in a GET response including:
 <li>A non validated primary address</li>
 <li>A year of birth and a year and month of death (partial dates)</li>
 <li>Unknown citizenship</li></td>
 <td>ZAT2496</td>
-<td>All identity information is displayed for the patient.
+<td>Output: All identity information is displayed for the patient.
 This is for a patient record that has partial information in some fields.
 The patient has:
 <li>A not validated physical address</li>
 <li>Partial date of death</li>
 <li>Partial date of birth</li></td>
 <td>Mandatory</td></tr>

 <tr><td>NHI-GET-5</td>
-<td>System alerts the user that a requested NHI is dormant, and that the live NHI has been returned.</td>
+<td>application alerts the user that a requested NHI is dormant, and that the live NHI has been returned.</td>
 <td>ZAT2518</td>
-<td><li>Notification to the user that the requested NHI was dormant and the live NHI has been returned</li>
+<td>Outout: Notification to the user that the requested NHI was dormant and the live NHI has been returned <br />
-<li>Patient Live NHI returned should be ZAT2496</li>
+Output: Patient Live NHI returned should be ZAT2496 <br />
-<li>Minimum identity information for the live NHI is displayed for the patient</li></td>
+Output: Minimum identity information for the live NHI is displayed for the patient</td>
 <td>Mandatory</td></tr>

 <tr><td>NHI-GET-6</td>
-<td>System can receive and display NHI responses that have fields populated with the maximum allowable sizes (e.g. A given name of 50 characters, Other given name(s) of 100 characters, Surname of 100 characters).</td>
+<td>application can receive and display NHI responses that have fields populated with the maximum allowable sizes (e.g. A given name of 50 characters, Other given name(s) of 100 characters, Surname of 100 characters).</td>
 <td>ZBE4905</td>
-<td>Patient information supplied is displayed without loss of data.
+<td>Output: Patient information supplied is displayed without loss of data <br />
-This is for a patient record that has attribute values which are the maximum allowed field length in some fields.
+This is for a patient record that has attribute values which are the maximum allowed field length in some fields <br />
 The patient has the following fields fully populated in the test record (field lengths in parentheses):
 <li>Given name (50)</li>
 <li>Other Given Name(s) (100)</li>